yujhe/gphotos-sync/README.md

       - HEALTHCHECK_ID=d6e4a333-ce52-4129-9d3e-6722c3333333
       - LOGLEVEL=info
       - TZ=Europe/Berlin
+      - ALBUMS=  # comma separated list of album IDs to sync
 ```

 Clone this repo and use ./doauth.sh to create and authenticated profile dir and ./test.sh to test that it works.
 Or use ./test.sh to do your initial sync.